Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 \section{Geometric Preliminaries}

-Much of the material in this section has been presented in \cite{AFM17a, AFM17b, AFM17c} and can be skimmed on first reading.
-We include it here for the sake of completeness.
+In this section we present a number of concepts and observations that will be used throughout the paper.
+Much of the material in this section has been presented in \cite{AFM17a, AFM17b, AFM17c}.
+We have included it here for the sake of completeness.
 The proofs of all the lemmas in this subsection that are omitted can be found in these papers or are straightforward adaptations of the proofs given therein.

 Consider a convex body $K$ in $d$-dimensional space $\RE^d$.
 Let $\bd K$ denote the boundary of $K$.
 Let $O$ denote the origin of $\RE^d$.
 Given a parameter $0 < \gamma \le 1$, we say that $K$ is \emph{$\gamma$-fat} if there exist concentric Euclidean balls $B$ and $B'$, such that $B \subseteq K \subseteq B'$, and $\radius(B) / \radius(B') \ge \gamma$.
 We say that $K$ is \emph{fat} if it is $\gamma$-fat for a constant $\gamma$ (possibly depending on $d$, but not on $\eps$).
 We will use $\vol(K)$ to denote its $d$-dimensional Lebesque measure.
 When dealing with $(d-1)$-dimensional convex objects, we will use $\area(\cdot)$ to denote the $(d-1)$-dimensional Lebesque measure.